 - Heavy cream - 35%, whipping, or 18% all work.

 It's always good practice to prepare and measure out all your ingredients before you start cooking.

 Preparing the pork tenderloin

 Before cutting the pork into medallions you want to remove the silver skin.
 What is silver skin you ask?
 It is a piece of connective tissue that runs about half the length of the tenderloin on one side.
 It is silver-ish in colour.
 Once cooked it becomes very tough and chewy so unless you want to give your jaw a good work out I suggest getting rid of it.
 You do this by slipping a boning knife or paring knife just underneath the skin enough so you can grab onto a piece with your fingers.
 While holding the skin in one hand slice away from you with the blade angled slightly upward slicing just underneath the skin until it is all removed.
 Then slice into approximately 2 inch medallions, flatten with the palm of your hand and season with salt and pepper.

 Next sear the pork in a hot skillet until nicely browned.
 If cooking more then one tenderloin you will have to do this in two batches.
 Reserve on a plate until they are ready to go back in the pan.

 How to make this recipe

 - In the same pan you used to sear the meat, lower the temperature to medium low.
 Add a splash more of oil if necessary.

-- Add onions and sauté until starting to soften, about 3-4 minutes.
+- Add sliced onions and sauté until starting to soften, about 3-4 minutes.
 Stirring occasionally.